x-govuk/govuk-design-history-template/app/posts/2020-01-01-divide-a-design-history-into-different-sections.md

 date: 2020-01-01
 ---

-If your service has different interfaces (for example a public facing service as well as an admin or support interface), you may want to divide your history up into different sections focused on each part of the service.
+If your service has different parts, for example a public facing service and an admin interface, you may want to divide your history into sections for each part.

 ## Set up a folder for each section

-You can group posts together into sections using folders
+You can group posts together into sections using folders:

-1. Create a subfolder for each section within the app/posts folder.
+1. Create a folder for each section in `app/posts`.
 Use dashes instead of spaces in the the folder names.

-2. Within each subfolder, create a JSON file, with the same name as the folder but ending in `.json`.
-For example, for the folder `app/posts/support-interface`, add the file `app/posts/support-interface/support-interface.json`.
+2. Create a `.json` file in each folder.
+Use the same name as the folder.
+For the folder `app/posts/support-interface`, the JSON file would be `app/posts/support-interface/support-interface.json`.

 3. This is a [directory data file](https://www.11ty.dev/docs/data-template-dir/), and it can be used to set the default values for all posts that sit within this folder.